End-of-Eternity/vs-ccd/README.md

 - clip: Input clip.
 Plugin only supports RGBS, wrapper accepts any format except Gray and Compat.

-- threshold: Euclidian distance threshold for including pixel in the matrix.
+- threshold: Euclidean distance threshold for including pixel in the matrix.
 Higher values = more denoising.
 A good range seems to be 4-10.

 - matrix: Colour matrix for the wrapper to use for conversions to and from YUV/RGB.
 Will be guessed by the wrapper if left unspecified from frame props or frame size.
 Values are the same as Vapoursynth's [resize](http://www.vapoursynth.com/doc/functions/resize.html).